 There are few things as attention-grabbing as a large, colorful digital display.
 Driven by Internet of Things technologies, applications in the digital signage industry are expanding rapidly.
 This is partly because the capabilities for delivering rich imagery and engaging content have taken great leaps, technologically.

 Another factor is that the potential applications for digital signage have taken off, fueled by those new capabilities, lower costs for high-definition displays and cellular data plans, and imagination for whats possible.
 And finally, an increased need for on-the-go information continues to spur the development of methodologies for delivering that information.

-From traditional outdoor displays to indoor signage for airports and other heavy-traffic venues, virtual customer service applications and video walls, the opportunities are endless for providing real time information paired with eye catching graphics.
+From traditional outdoor displays to indoor signage for airports, shopping malls and other heavy-traffic venues, virtual customer service applications and video walls, the opportunities are endless for providing real time information paired with eye catching graphics.

 Some of the many different IoT-based applications and use cases for digital signage include:

 - Branding signage that puts your company in front of viewers and passersby

 - Interactive touchscreens for information or transaction kiosks